all

 Day 3 HVAR - KORČULA 33NM

-On the way to Korčula, you`ll sail through the Pelješac channel, a narrow channel that lies between the Pelješac peninsula and Korčula offers a great sailing experience.
-The channel is famous among windsurfers and kitesurfers throughout the world due to the local northwesterly wind, called Maestral, which appears in the channel mainly during the summer season.
+On the way to Korčula, you'll sail through the Pelješac Channel, a narrow passage that lies between the Pelješac Peninsula and Korčula, offering a great sailing experience.
+The channel is renowned among windsurfers and kitesurfers worldwide due to the local northwesterly wind, known as the Maestral, which typically appears in the channel during the summer season.

-The synonim for Korčula old town is “Little Dubrovnik.”
-This coastal citadel is dripping with history, with Medieval walls, marble streets, and a rich gastronomic scene.
-Tourist’s favorite hidden stop in south Adriatic.
-The city’s greatest attraction is the house belonging to the Polo family in which, according to legend, was born in 1254.
+The synonym for Korčula's old town is “Little Dubrovnik.”
+This coastal citadel is steeped in history, boasting medieval walls, marble streets, and a rich gastronomic scene.
+Tourists’ favorite hidden stop in the South Adriatic.
+The city’s greatest attraction is the house belonging to the Polo family, in which, according to legend, he was born in 1254.
 Marko Polo – a Venetian writer, trader, and researcher.

 You can stay in the ACI marina Korčula or anchor in one of the nearby bays.